 Modern herbalists also use cayenne to activate the circulatory system as a cold and flu treatment.
 In one tablespoon (5 grams) of cayenne pepper, there is 44% of the recommended daily intake of vitamin A.

 In addition to its potent immune-boosting nutritional composition, the spice is also an excellent source of beta carotene, a powerful antioxidant.
+Whatever you decide to use it for, cayenne pepper can be a staple for boosting your health and immunity.

 Boost your immune system while enjoying your favorite pesto.
 Major civilizations, such as the Egyptians, Greeks, Babylonians and Chinese, have been using garlic for medicinal purposes since ancient times.